grscheller/pythonic-fp/docs/iterables/development/source/usage.rst

 .. code:: console

-   $ pip install pythonic-fp.iterables
+   $ pip install pythonic-fp-iterables

 Importing the module
 --------------------

-Import the circulararray classes and "factory functions" into your code.
+Import the functions and the enum into your code.

 .. code:: python